Glossary TermApril 20, 2024

 Why Traders Get Liquidated

-1. Greed - Wanting to make money fast, using high leverage
+1. Greed — Wanting to get rich quick, using high leverage

-2. Hope - "Price will come back, I won't get liquidated"
+2. Hope — "The price will come back, I will not get liquidated"

-3. Panic - Moving stop losses further away instead of accepting small loss
+3. Panic — Moving stop losses further away instead of accepting a small loss

-4. Revenge trading - Immediately re-opening position after liquidation to "make it back"
+4. Revenge trading — Immediately reopening a position after liquidation to "get it back"

 The cycle: